hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-03-how-to-create-custom-blocks-in-hugo.md

 draft: false
 toc: false
 ---
 I thought creating custom blocks in Hugo would be difficult.
-But with Hugo's shortcode, and [the CSS](https://github.com/rstudio/bookdown/blob/master/inst/examples/css/style.css) from Yihui Xie's [Bookdown](https://github.com/rstudio/bookdown) project, it can be super easy.
+But with Hugo's shortcodes, and [the CSS](https://github.com/rstudio/bookdown/blob/master/inst/examples/css/style.css) from Yihui Xie's [Bookdown](https://github.com/rstudio/bookdown) project, it can be super easy.

 # Download images and edit stylesheet